-A lot of people don’t really seem to understand Alopecia Areata or what causes it.
+A lot of people rarely understand Alopecia Areata or what causes it.
 Those that suffer with the disease don’t really know where to go for help.
-I had alopecia for about 16 years.
+I had alopecia for about 31 years!
 It started with small patches, which would come and go, but in later years it took hold and the patch extended to cover about a third of my head.

-At that early time I really thought that I was coping with it, because I was able to cover it quite well, but looking back now I know that it had been eating away at my confidence and I was becoming over-sensitive about it.
+In those early days I really thought that I was coping because I was able to cover it quite well, but looking back now I know that it had been eating away at my confidence and I was becoming over-sensitive about it.

-Several years ago now I was referred to Dr. David Nicholls, Dermatologist.
-He had been very supportive and had been treating me with steroid injections and minodoxdil.
-To our frustration, my patch had still been getting bigger.
+I was eventually referred to Dr. David Nicholls, a Christchurch dermatologist.
+He was very supportive and began treating me with steroid injections and minodoxdil.
+To our frustration, my patch was still been getting bigger.
 I was getting some hair growth, but the problem was starting to extend across my head.
-I had also been experiencing a lot of stress at work and both Dr. Nicholls and I felt that could be contributing to the reason why I wasn’t responding to the treatment.
+I had also been experiencing a lot of stress at work and both Dr. Nicholls and I felt that this could be contributing to why I wasn’t responding to the treatment.
 It was a vicious cycle.

 When you have upset or trauma in your life, it triggers any medical conditions including Alopecia, and the more you see the patch getting bigger, the more you worry.
 You really do feel quite helpless.

-Directly as a result of my new wig at that time, I felt much more confident, and people kept telling me they could notice the difference.
-Another interesting thing is that since I had stopped worrying about having Alopecia Areata, there had been some new hair growth!
+As a result of my new hairpiece, I was more confident and people kept telling me they could notice the difference.
+Another interesting thing is that since I had stopped worrying about having Alopecia Areata, there was some new hair growth!

-Once my new hairpiece, or "wig", became comfortable for me, and a real part of my life, I found the confidence to be a better me.
-I told my story at the opening of the new premises for Hair Therapy Wigs several years ago, in gratitude for all they had done for me.
-The fact that I was able to tell my story at all was to me an indication that I was coping better that I ever thought I possibly could.
+Once my new hairpiece (or 'wig') became comfortable for me, and a real part of my life, I found the confidence to be a better me.
+I told my story at the opening of the new premises for Hair Therapy several years ago, in gratitude for all they had done for me.
+The fact that I was able to tell my story at all was to me an indication that I was coping better that I ever thought possible.
 I knew there is no way that I would have spoken about this to anyone six months prior.

-That referral from Dr. David Nicholls changed my life.
-My experience with at Hair Therapy Wigs showed me what I really wanted to do with my life – to provide this service of hair loss solutions, using my own unique understanding of what I had been through which has enabled me to go beyond simply offering people a service, into making real life changes, simply through treating people the way I would want to be treated.
+The referral from Dr. David Nicholls changed my life.
+My experience at Hair Therapy showed me what I really wanted to do with my life.
+I was determined to provide this service of hair loss solutions, using my own unique understanding of what I had been through.
+This has enabled me to go beyond simply offering people a service, into making real life changes, simply through treating people the way I wanted to be treated.

 ~ Diane Watson.